grantleehoffman/key-value-store/README.md

 4. Setup pipeline action bucket, enable versioning
 5. Create EC2 key pair
 6. Register Route53 domain
-7. Create SSL Cert through AWS ACM for the registered domain in the last step
+7. Create SSL cert through AWS ACM for the registered domain in the last step

 * Resources must all be created in the same region
   * tested in us-east-1 & us-west-2